 - 1. Install the jacks first.
 If you are looking down inside the enclosure, the mono jack goes on the right side and the stereo jack goes on the left.
 Place the washer on the outside of the enclosure.
 Use a 1/2" wrench to tighten. - 2.
 Install the AC adaptor jack.
 The bolt goes on the inside.
 Use a 3/4" or 14mm wrench to tighten. - 3.
 Install the bezel.
 The washer and bolt go on the inside.
 Use a 10mm wrench to tighten. - 4.
-Install the potentiometers so that the solder lugs are pointing down towards the footswitch side of the enclosure.
+Install the potentiometer so that the solder lugs are pointing down.
 Use a 10mm wrench to tighten but only snug.
 Do not over tighten the pots. - 5.
 Install the footswitch.
 The first bolt and metal washer go inside.
 The plastic washer and second bolt go on the outside.
 It does not matter which side you designate as the "leading edge" of the footswitch as long as you orientate it so that the flat sides of the solder lugs are aligned in horizontal rows, not vertical columns.
 Use a 14mm wrench to tighten. - 6.
-For FX loop kit only: Install the toggle switche.
+Install the toggle switch.
 Use a pair of pliers to tighten.
-You can orientate this to have the switch flip up and down or side to side, but we'll use up and down here.
+You can orientate this to have the switch flip up and down or side to side, but we'll use side to side here. - 7.
+Install the rotary switch so that the notch on the front fits in its hole.